trentzz/checkers-board-tournament/README.md

 ```

 #### [Elo Ratings](https://en.wikipedia.org/wiki/Elo_rating_system)
-update throughout the tournament and accounts for both the game outcome and the strength of the opponent.
-Additionally, a Head-to-Head matrix is printed out which allows you to compare any two bots against each other.
-The [performance ratings](https://en.wikipedia.org/wiki/Performance_rating_(chess)) in any pairing are displayed, measuring what level of strength the bots played at against each other.
-At a glance of the (+Δ) or (-Δ) sign, you can see which bots over- or under-performed compared to their Elo rating (Δ).
-These performance ratings are calculated by the expectation of the Elo rating, given the opponent's rating and W/D/L result seen.
+Ratings update throughout the tournament, factoring in the opponent’s rating and the game outcome.
+A Head-to-Head (H2H) matrix shows how each bot performed against every other bot.
+[Performance ratings](https://en.wikipedia.org/wiki/Performance_rating_(chess)) (PRs) measure the level of strength the bots played relative to their Elo rating, with (+Δ) or (-Δ) showing over- or under-performance.

 ```
 Head-to-Head Statistics